 Kids Read, open to children ages 3 through 5th grade, emphasizes reading 20 minutes or more daily.

-In October and November, the Wichita area is encouraged to join in on reading and enjoying community activities surrounding one book.
+Each October and November, the Wichita area is encouraged to join in on reading and enjoying community activities surrounding one book.
 While the selected book is for adults, the Wichita Public Library and its various partners provide companion books as well as many programs designed for children, teens and families.
 The 2020 NEA: Big Read Wichita has been moved to January 9-February 21, 2021.
 More information can be found at

 Each November, libraries across the state observe Kansas Reads to Preschoolers Month, an event that promotes reading to children from birth through age 5.
 Parents, librarians, early childhood professionals, and caregivers are encouraged to read a chosen book.
 During this month, the Library serves thousands of preschoolers in Wichita through visits to schools and early childhood facilities.
 The selection for 2020 is Groovy Joe: Ice Cream and Dinosaurs by Eric Litwin.

 The Library has partnered with GraceMed and University of Kansas Pediatric Clinics to offer a free book at well-child exams.
 At each exam, parents are given a coupon that can be redeemed at the Library for one free children's book.